PEtab-dev/PEtab/doc/documentation_data_format.rst

   - ``${speciesId}``

     If a species ID is provided, it is interpreted as the initial condition of that species (as amount if `hasOnlySubstanceUnits` is set to `True` for the respective species, as concentration otherwise) and will override the initial condition given in the SBML model or given by a preequilibration condition.
-If ``NaN`` is provided for a condition, the result of the preequilibration (or initial condition from the SBML model, if no preequilibration is defined) is used.
+If no value is provided for a condition, the result of the preequilibration (or initial condition from the SBML model, if no preequilibration is defined) is used.